-Status Definition Appropriate action has been taken Recommendations made to individual entities have been implemented, or alternative action has been taken that addresses the underlying issues, and no further action is required.
+Status Definition Appropriate action has been taken Recommendations made to individual entities have been implemented, or alternative action has been taken that addresses the underlying issues and no further action is required.
 No new issues have been identified across the sector that indicate an ongoing underlying risk to the sector that requires reporting to parliament.
-Further action needs to be taken Recommendations made to individual entities have not been fully implemented, and/or new recommendations have been made to individual entities, indicating further action is required to address the underlying risk.
+Further action needs to be taken Recommendations made to individual entities have not been fully implemented, and/or new recommendations have been made to individual entities, indicating further action is required by entities in the sector to address the underlying risk.